+4.2.1 Suspended sediment yield during storm events (SSYEV) from Upper, Lower, and Total watersheds

-For the 42 storms with complete data at both FG1 and FG3 (Table 2), SSYEV_TOTAL was 129±121 tons, with 17±7 tons from the UPPER subwatershed and 112 tons from the LOWER subwatershed.
-The UPPER and LOWER subwatersheds are similar in size (0.90 km² and 0.88 km²) but SSYEV_LOWER accounted for 87% of SSYEV at the watershed outlet (Table 2).
-The DR estimated using Equation 4, with sSSYEV_UPPER = 18.8 tons/km², suggests sSSYEV has increased by 6.8x in the LOWER subwatershed, and 3.9x for the TOTAL watershed compared with undisturbed forest.
+For the 42 storms with P, Q, and SSC data at both FG1 and FG3, SSYEV_TOTAL was 129±121 tons, with 17±7 tons from the Upper watershed and 112 tons from the Lower subwatershed (Table 2).
+The Upper and Lower subwatersheds are similar in size (0.90 km² and 0.88 km²) but SSYEV_LOWER accounted for 87% of SSYEV at the watershed outlet.
+The DR (Equation 4, sSSYEV_Upper = 18.8 tons/km²) suggests sSSYEV has increased by 6.8x in the Lower subwatershed, and 3.9x for the Total watershed compared with undisturbed forest in the Upper watershed.

 <Table 2 here please>

+4.2.2 SSY from disturbed and undisturbed portions of Upper, Lower, and Total watersheds

-Disturbed areas accounted for 10% of the LOWER subwatershed area but approximately 87% of the SSYEV from the LOWER subwatershed.
-Only 5.2% of the TOTAL watershed area was disturbed, but SSY from disturbed areas accounted for 75% of SSY EV_TOTAL. sSSY from disturbed areas in the LOWER subwatershed was 1,095 tons/km², or 58x the sSSY of undisturbed forest (Table 3).
+In the Lower subwatershed, disturbed areas cover 10% of the surface but contributed 87% of SSYEV_LOWER.
+In the Total watershed, disturbed areas cover only 5.2% of the surface but contributed 75% of SSY EV_TOTAL. sSSY from disturbed areas in the Lower subwatershed was 1,095 tons/km², or 58x the sSSY of undisturbed forest (Table 3).

 <Table 3 here please>

+4.2.3 Suspended sediment yield during storm events (SSYEV) from Lower_Quarry and Lower_Village watersheds

-The separate contributions to SSY from the quarry and village were determined for eight storm events (Table 4), where 29% of SSYEV came from the UPPER subwatershed, 36% from the LOWER_QUARRY subwatershed, and 35% from the LOWER_VILLAGE subwatershed. sSSY from the UPPER, LOWER_QUARRY, and LOWER_VILLAGE subwatersheds, and the TOTAL watershed was 15, 61, 27, and 26 tons/km², respectively.
-The storms in Table 4 show a smaller increase in SSY from the TOTAL watershed (1.7x SSYUPPER) compared with the 42 storms with data at FG1 and FG3 (3.9x SSYUPPER Table 2), so these storms may underrepresent the contributions of the quarry and village to SSY. sSSY increased by 4.1x in the LOWER_QUARRY subwatershed and 1.8x in the LOWER_VILLAGE subwatershed compared with the undisturbed UPPER watershed.
+For the 8 storms with P, Q, and SSC data at FG1-3, sSSY from the Upper, Lower_Quarry, Lower_Village, and the Total watershed was 15, 61, 27, and 26 tons/km², respectively, with 29% of SSYEV from the Upper subwatershed, 36% from the Lower_Quarry subwatershed, and 35% from the Lower_Village subwatershed.
+The storms in Table 4 may underrepresent the contributions of the quarry and village to SSY, since they show a lower DR for the Total watershed (1.7x SSYUPPER) compared with the 42 storms in Table 2 (3.9x SSYUPPER). sSSY increased by 4.1x in the Lower_Quarry subwatershed and 1.8x in the Lower_Village subwatershed compared with the undisturbed Upper watershed.

 <Table 4 here please>

+4.2.4 SSY from disturbed and undisturbed portions of Lower_Quarry and Lower_Village watersheds

-Very small fractions of the subwatershed areas are disturbed, yet roughly 77% of SSY EV_LOWER_QUARRY (6.5% disturbed) and 51% of SSY EV_LOWER_VILLAGE (11.7% disturbed) subwatersheds was from disturbed areas.
-Similarly, 5.2% of the TOTAL watershed was disturbed but 75-45% of SSY EV_TOTAL was from disturbed areas (Tables 3 and 5).
-The quarry significantly increased SSY and contributed the majority of SSY from disturbed areas in Faga'alu watershed. sSSY from disturbed areas in the UPPER (37 tons/km²), LOWER_QUARRY (722 tons/km²), and LOWER_VILLAGE subwatersheds (116 tons/km²) suggested that disturbed areas increase sSSY over forested conditions by 49x and 8x in the LOWER_QUARRY and LOWER_VILLAGE subwatersheds, respectively.
-Human disturbance in the LOWER_VILLAGE subwatershed also increased SSY above natural levels but the magnitude of disturbance was much lower than the quarry.
+Disturbed areas cover small fractions of the subwatersheds, yet contributed roughly 77% of SSY EV_LOWER_QUARRY (6.5% disturbed) and 51% of SSY EV_LOWER_VILLAGE (11.7% disturbed).
+Similarly, disturbed areas cover 5.2% of the Total watershed but contributed 75-45% of SSY EV_TOTAL (Tables 3 and 5). sSSY from disturbed areas in the Upper (37 tons/km²), Lower_Quarry (722 tons/km²), and Lower_Village subwatersheds (116 tons/km²) suggested that disturbed areas increase sSSY over forested conditions by 49x and 8x in the Lower_Quarry and Lower_Village subwatersheds, respectively.
+Human disturbance in the Lower_Village subwatershed increased SSYEV above natural levels but the magnitude of disturbance was much lower than the quarry.

 <Table 5 here please>

-4.2.3 Cumulative Probable Error (PE)
+4.2.5 Error analysis

-Cumulative Probable Error (RMSE %) for SSYEV estimates were calculated from the measurement errors for Q (8.5%) and SSC grab samples (16.3%), and the model errors of the respective stage-Q and T-SSC relationships for that location.
-Cumulative Probable Errors (PE) in SSYEV were 28-49% (μ=43%) at FG1 and 36-118% (μ=94%) at FG3.
+Cumulative Probable Errors (PE) in SSYEV, calculated from measurement and model errors in Q and SSC data, were 40-56% (μ=52%) at FG1 and 36-118% (μ=94%) at FG3.

-The measurement error (RMSE) for Q at FG1 and FG3 was 8.5 %, which included error in the area-velocity measurements (6%), continuous Q measurement in a natural channel (6%), pressure transducer error (0.1%), and streambed condition (firm, stable bed=0%) (DUET-H/WQ look-up table (Harmel et al., 2006)).
-The model errors (RMSE) were 32% for the stage-Q rating curve using Manning's equation at FG3, and 22% using HEC-RAS at FG1.
+The measurement error for Q at FG1 and FG3 was 8%, including area-velocity measurements (6%), continuous Q measurement in a natural channel (6%), pressure transducer error (0.1%), and streambed condition (firm, stable bed=0%) (DUET-H/WQ look-up table (Harmel et al., 2006)).
+Model errors were 32% for the stage-Q rating curve using Manning's equation at FG3, and 22% using HEC-RAS at FG1.